 - The Ariston Cafe in Litchfield, Illinois.
 This cafe has been around since 1935 and serves American, Greek, and Italian cuisine.
 It has high quality food and great service.

 - Jubelt’s Bakery, Litchfield, Illinois.
 Another Litchfield stop is Jubelt’s Bakery.
-Coffee, pastries, and other breakfast foods are served daily.
+They serve coffee, pastries, and other breakfast foods every day.